Tribler/py-ipv8/doc/basics/overlay_tutorial.rst

 ------------------------

 Like every DHT-based network overlay framework, IPv8 needs some time to find peers.
-We will now modify ``main.py`` again to print the current amount of peers:
+We will now modify ``main.py`` again to print the current number of peers:

 .. literalinclude:: overlay_tutorial_4.py